 Democracy, whether at a local or international level, depends on a media that is trusted and properly resourced – and a union which fights for it.

-As a member of the NUJ, you are part of a united force championing the rights of media workers and defending attacks on press freedom.
-Successful workplaces are those where the management and workers share the same aims and talk to each
+As a member of the NUJ, you are part of a united force championing the rights of media workers and defending press freedom.
+Successful workplaces are those where the management and workers share the same aims and talk to each other.

 Being a member of the NUJ means giving yourself and colleagues a real voice at work.